robherley/Misc/README.md

-# categorized
+# misc
-not actually categorized at all
+not sure what any of this is